-As part of the WCSIC approach to outreach, several of the SFI Standard's objectives are promoted as key considerations for planning for land owners and land managers not currently certified as a SFI Program Participant, yet are still interested in applying aspects of sustainable forest management within their planning process.
+As part of the WCSIC approach to outreach, several of the SFI Standard's objectives are promoted as key considerations for planning for land owners and land managers not currently certified as a SFI Certified Organization, yet are still interested in applying aspects of sustainable forest management within their planning process.
 These include but are not limited to: reforestation, riparian management, soil conservation, wildlife management and visuals management.

 Prompt reforestation of land being managed for forestry will help to ensure successive crops of trees.
 Reforestation plans can detail the steps needed to successfully reestablish a plantation on your land.
 WCSIC member companies, on request, will provide a list of qualified resource professionals to assist you in developing a reforestation plan for your site.
 Note that seedlings generally need to be ordered at least one year in advance of planting dates.